-Programme Outcomes (PO's) Students graduating from B.E.
-Electronics Engineering (VLSI Design and Technology) should be able to: PO 1 Engineering knowledge: Apply the fundamental knowledge of mathematics, science and Engineering for the solution of complex Electronics and communication engineering problems.
-Problem analysis: Identify, formulate, research literature, and analyze complex electronics and communication engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-Design / Development of Solutions: Design solutions for complex electronics engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Programme Outcomes (PO's) Students graduating from Aeronautical Engineering should be able to PO 1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO 2 Problem Analysis : Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO 3 Design / Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO 4 Conduct investigations of complex problems : Using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO 5 Modern tool usage : Create, select, and apply appropriate techniques, resources, and modern electronics and communication engineering tools including prediction and modeling to complex electronics and communication engineering activities with an understanding of the limitations.
-PO 6 The Engineer and society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-PO 7 Environment and sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for the sustainable development.
+R - 2019 KIT - CBE (An Autonomous Institution) PO 4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO 5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+PO 6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO 7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
 PO 8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
-PO 9 Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams and in multidisciplinary settings.
+PO 9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO 10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-PO 11 Project management and finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
-PO 12 Life-long learning : Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+PO 11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+PO 12 Lifelong Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Program Specific Outcome (PSO's) Graduates of Aeronautical Engineering Programme should be able to PSO 1 Apply the principles of Aeronautical engineering to solve engineering problems by utilizing advanced technology in the field of aerodynamics, structures, propulsion and maintenance.